AndreBaltazar8/ablac/docs/networking.md

 Abla's networking stack is source-level, bounded, and ownership-safe.
-The current production socket backend issues Linux x86-64 system calls directly, so TCP, UDP, HTTP, and WebSocket transports do not require a libc socket shim or the project C host adapter.
-Complete `x86_64-linux-raw` executables are libc-free; hosted executables still use Abla's normal value runtime.
+The current production socket backend issues Linux x86-64 system calls directly, so TCP, UDP, HTTP, and WebSocket transports do not require a project-owned socket shim.
+Hosted executables use Abla's normal value runtime.

 ## Socket model